 One of the most common problems you’ll discover when a GE refrigerator isn’t running is a malfunctioning main circuit board.
 This board is located behind the back panel of the appliance and may produce a constant clicking noise when it is not working correctly.
-You’ll have to replace a malfunctioning main board to stop the noise, and you may have to install a new board to get your refrigerator to cool properly or at all.
+You’ll have to replace a malfunctioning main board to stop the noise, possibly to get your refrigerator to cool at all.

 Your GE Profile refrigerator might make clicking noises for several reasons, and some of them are perfectly normal.
 In addition to the occasional clicking of a properly working start relay, other typical sounds from a refrigerator might be described as a clicking noise.
 The defrost timer clicks when it switches on and off.
 The temperature control unit makes a clicking noise when it turns on and off.
 Clicking, cracking or popping noises are also associated with the evaporator coil when it is in defrost mode.
 These noises may not all center around the back panel of the refrigerator, but it may be difficult to determine where they are coming from if you don’t know where to look.
 Also, Consumer Reports notes that some GE Profile models produce more general noise than their competitors.

 - Appliance Repair It: GE Refrigerator Repair Guide

 - GE Appliances: GE and GE Profile™ Models Owner's Manual & Installation Instructions